Srinagarindra: Education

-For the princess mother, education was of paramount was an importance.
+For the Princess Mother, education was of paramount was an importance.
 Being a scholarship student herself, she was known to provided scholarships to students as far back as 1920, not long after her marriage to Prince Mahidol Adulyadej.
-The Bangkok Times of 21 September 1920, listed the names of donors to the Kullasatri Wang Lang School, which included the newly-weds, who had donated 5,000 baht.
+The Bangkok Times of 21 September 1920, listed the names of donors to the Kullasatri Wang Lang School, which included the newlyweds, who had donated 5,000 baht.
 The publication noted that Mom Sangwan Mahidol na Ayudhya, having married into the royal family, was entitled to an annual stipend of 200 baht, and that she donated it entirely to needy students.

 Through the influence of her husband, she had always considered it her responsibility to return to Thailand to help the nation.
 This sense of responsibility was instilled in her three children.
 According to Princess Galyani Vadhana, "It was almost an unspoken rule, a nature [sic] sense of priority to do what we could for the country.
 What mother taught us came from Father.
 He was 8 years older than Mother, and taught her a lot.
 Mother was very receptive, she learned so much from Father.
 What she taught us I later found to be almost quoted verbatim from Father...It was like Father teaching us through Mother..."

 One of the princess mother's educational initiatives was the Border Patrol Police School project.
 A school had been set up by the Border Patrol Police Region 5 in their Dararasmi Camp, in Mae Rim District, Chiang Mai Province.
 The school provided access to education for children from remote regions, giving hill tribe children a chance to learn the Thai language and culture and instilling in them a sense of being Thai.
 The concept was in line with the princess mother's own philosophy that education was the key to improving human resources.
 She therefore took the school under her royal patronage in 1964, and donated funds to the Border Patrol Police to set up similar schools in remote areas.
 The private sector found this to be a worthy cause, and contributed its share in setting up more schools, which were named after their donors.
 Each school—there were eventually 185—had proper classrooms and accommodations for teachers.
 She went to open each of these schools, donating to them a set of symbolic items to bolster a sense of Thai identity, including a Buddha image to symbolize religion, a portrait of the king or queen as an emblem of the monarchy, and a flag to represent the nation.
 She also made sure that each school was equipped with a radio set to keep up with the news, and a map of Thailand to give students a sense of belonging no matter where in the country they were located.